WarriorRocker/vfduino/README.md

 ![ScreenShot](http://www.xodustech.com/images/xodusampredux/redux-25.jpg)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ![ScreenShot](http://www.xodustech.com/images/xodusampredux/redux-26.jpg)

+## Requirements
+* [Arduino-IRremote](https://github.com/shirriff/Arduino-IRremote) - Infrared remote library for Arduino: send and receive infrared signals with multiple protocols
+ * Note: Only neccessary if you are adding IR remote for keypad input

 ## Setup with LCD Smartie
 LCD Smartie supports additional features of matrix orbital screens including GPO and Keypad support allowing up to 25 different keys.

 ### Configuring the screen plugin
-* Determine the port your Arduino is connected to, this is listed in your Arduino IDE under Tools -> Serial Port, or in your Device Manager under COM & LPT Ports
+* Determine the port your Arduino is connected to, this is listed in your Arduino IDE under Tools -> Serial Port
+ * or in your Device Manager under COM & LPT Ports
 * Launch LCD Smartie and open the Setup screen, select the Plugin tab on the right hand side
 * Select "matrix.dll" from the Display Plugin dropdown and change COM1 to your appropriate port (unless COM1 is already correct)
 * Select the Screen tab on the right hand side and select "2x20" from the LCD Size dropdown